isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Kea requires that reserved address must be within the subnet.
+   Kea requires that the reserved address must be within the subnet.
    Kea 1.7.10 is the last release that does not enforce this.

 The following example shows how to reserve addresses for specific hosts